 You’ll have two reject options when using the Article Transfer Service:

-Reject Unsuitable – use this for all articles that do not meet the editorial threshold of your journal or are out of scope, but appear to describe a valid research question, follow clear methodology and offer conclusions based on the results
+Reject Unsuitable – use this for all articles that do not meet the editorial threshold of your journal or are out of scope.
+Unless your initial review has already identified concerns about the soundness of a paper, this will be the default reject decision.

 Reject Unsound – use this for unsound articles only; where the article in question should NOT be published because you have concerns over the method, research question or conclusions

-These options are for editors only and are not visible to authors; they will continue to receive a standard reject decision.
+The option you choose will not be visible to authors; they will continue to receive a standard reject decision.
 When you select the ‘Reject Unsuitable’ option, authors of these papers will be contacted with a selection of suitable alternative Taylor & Francis journals to consider.